Frequently Asked Questions

-3. What forms need to be completed during the process and what are they for?
+3. What forms need to be completed during the process and what is it for?

 4. Are any forms required for the in-year review?

 Not formally, but the Reporting Officer and job holder should record what was discussed at the in-year review and confirm to their Head of Office/Group that the in-year review has been carried out.
 You may wish to record the in-year review on the appraisal form itself to assist in the end of year appraisal.
-Anything that requires attention during the second period of the reporting year should be recorded as an objective to be assessed at the end-year review, for example, if any training requirements were identified.
+Anything that requires attention during the second period of the reporting year should be recorded as an objective to be assessed at the end-year review.

 5. Why don’t we have a job description?